flexanalytics/flexit-docs/docs/administration.md

 *   **Public** - Everyone, no authentication required.
 See note below.

 > **Public Group** - to use the *Public* group, you must enable the *Allow Public Access?* setting under [Administration > Configuration > Authentication](administration.md#authentication)

+### Adding Groups

+New groups can be added by clicking the *New Group* button at the top of the Groups & Roles page.
+Once the group is added, you can then add users and/or groups to this group.
+When you add groups to groups, you are *nesting* them, which gives child groups access to everything the parent group has access to.

+### Email Groups

+Send custom emails to users in a group by clicking the ellipsis next to the group name and selecting *Send Message*.

+### Impersonate Group/Role

+Administrators can impersonate a group/role, which gives them the ability to see FlexIt *exactly* as a person in that group/role sees it.
+This is helpful for ensuring everything works as expected when securing folders, reports, FlexIt features, and more.
+To impersonate a group, click on the ellipsis next to the group and select *Impersonate XYZ Group*.

 ## Data Sources